 Economist Arthur Laffer helped popularize the idea that the revenue effects of tax changes depend on taxpayers’ response.
 Figure 1 shows a hypothetical Laffer curve that tracks how revenues depend on the tax rate.

 That much is uncontroversial.
 Debates often arise, however, about the shape of the Laffer curve and where on the curve current tax rates fall.

 A government’s ability to raise revenues by raising tax rates is limited by how people respond.
-A local government’s ability to raise revenues by taxing hotel stays, for example, is limited by how easily potential hotel patrons can find accommodation in lower-tax communities.
+For example, a local government’s ability to raise revenues by taxing hotel stays is limited by how easily potential hotel patrons can find accommodation in lower-tax communities.
 A state’s ability to tax personal incomes, by the same token, is limited by taxpayers’ willingness to move to lower-tax states to avoid the added levy.
 Likewise, the federal government’s ability to tax corporations is limited by corporations’ ability to move economic activity—in substance or merely in form—to lower-tax nations.
 And so on.